-🐬Isolation – When a pet dies, there’s a void that has been created.
+🎧 Isolation – When a pet dies, there’s a void that has been created.
 Something that you cared about is no longer there when you wake up, when you come home or go to bed.
-When trying to fill this void, be careful how you do it as you may rush into something that you aren’t ready for.
+You feel lost without them.

 Why not start with creating something in memory of your pet that you can always have on you.
 For example, a necklace or a keyring that represents your pet.
 You can even think about getting another pet.
 However, make sure to get another pet when it’s right for you.